 Instead, ANMON has replaced the traditional telephone with an app-less Digital Concierge service that can be accessed online from the guest’s own mobile phone without having to download anything.
 The AI-powered Digital Concierge, built by Vouch, instantly and automatically provides information about the resort, its facilities and amenities, and serves as a self service platform which handles service-related transactions like booking requests for activities.

 This frees up time for the ANMON staff from having to attend to simple calls, and allows them to focus their energy on high-impact face-to-face interactions and guests with more complicated requests who need individual attention.
 Their Digital Concierge has proven to be an infinitely scalable smart hotel technology in place of dedicated call operators.

 Whether you’re a guest or the hotel, we are so used to having a landline telephone in the room that we mistaken it as a must-have and forget we can question its presence.

 However, more problems are cropping up from the telephone, outweighing the usefulness and benefits.
 So why are we still stuck on this need for the hotel room telephone?

 Hotels that are planning for the guest experience of the future should start adopting alternatives to substitute or complement the telephone now.
 As bring-your-own-device (BYOD) hotel technology becomes increasingly viable and even preferable thanks to widespread smartphone ownership, digital concierges will be the ideal platform for hotels to connect with guests from pre-stay to post-stay.

-From increasing ancillary revenue to increasing productivity among staff, Vouch’s digital concierge is the best contactless technology for hotels that will free hotels to do what matters most to them — serving their guests.
+From increasing ancillary revenue to increasing productivity among staff, Vouch’s Guest Experience Platform is the best contactless technology for hotels that will free hotels to do what matters most to them — serving their guests.